I want to attend! What do I do first?

 I am not attending all 5 weeks, but I am attending individual weeks.
 Can I check out of the dorms early or late?

 Unfortunately, no. We are not able to accommodate these requests.
-Students are only able to stay on campus after or before their attendance.
+Attendees are only able to stay on campus after or before their attendance.

 What should I do first when I arrive in Kansas City?